 I began to be more confident in my ability to reject false information and embrace what was true – essentially that my kids were not broken and not disabled (although I totally get that it appears that way when you’re trying to teach them to read, write, and spell).

-Get Educated With 40% off all our Parent Courses!
+Get Educated With our Parent Courses!

 I started this web site 5 years ago to share with others what I was learning from my many years as a parent and homeschooler of dyslexic kids as well as my years of research and training as an Orton-Gillingham dyslexia tutor.I designed my parent courses to distill this unique experience and knowledge into information packed courses that can quickly get you up to speed on what your child’s learning struggles are and how to help them.

 - Each course is about an hour long

 - Come in video format or download the audio to listen on the go